emberjs/guides/source/configuring-ember/debugging.md

 track down where an erroring `Ember.run.later` is being initiated from.
 Unfortunately, this is quite slow and is not appropriate for production or even normal development.

-To enable Backburner's full stacktrace mode (and thus determine the stack of the task when it was scheduled onto the run loop) you can set:
+To enable full stacktrace mode in Backburner, and thus determine the stack of the task when it was scheduled onto the run loop, you can set:

 ```javascript
 Ember.run.backburner.DEBUG = true;